zdharma-continuum/zinit/docs/INTRODUCTION.md

 ```

 Moreover, snippets support Subversion protocol, supported also by Github.
 This
-allows to load snippets that are multi-file (for example a Prezto module can
+allows to load snippets that are multi-file (for example, a Prezto module can
 consist of two or more files, e.g. `init.zsh` and `alias.zsh`).
 Default files
 that will be sourced are: `*.plugin.zsh`, `init.zsh`, `*.zsh-theme`: